vishakha004/MScThesis/README.md

 This yields four sub-questions:

-\begin{enumerate}
-    \item \textbf{Magnitude of Impact:} What is the effect of floods on firm productivity (TFP)?
+1. Magnitude of Impact: What is the effect of floods on firm productivity (TFP)?
-    \item \textbf{Skill Heterogeneity:} Do firms with a higher share of skilled workers experience smaller productivity losses?
+2. Skill Heterogeneity: Do firms with a higher share of skilled workers experience smaller productivity losses?
-    \item \textbf{Dynamic Recovery:} Do firms with higher proportions of skilled workforce recover productivity faster after a flood?
+3. Dynamic Recovery: Do firms with higher proportions of skilled workforce recover productivity faster after a flood?
-    \item \textbf{Technology Change:} Do floods alter firms’ production technology (capital and labour elasticities)?
+4. Technology Change: Do floods alter firms’ production technology (capital and labour elasticities)?
-\end{enumerate}